Governance & APS Transformation

 - Assisting entities to implement projects/programs, through Gateway and the two pass process, including work to streamline our processes and impact on entities.

 Phone: (02) 6215 1612

-Digital Government Strategy has a lead role in delivering on core aspects of the government’s e‑Government and the Digital Economy Policy.
-In particular this involves working with entities on digital service delivery and the underlying service standards and design guide, digital mailbox, reviewing the 2013 Big Data Strategy, and the cloud computing policy.
+Government Business Transformation has a lead role in delivering on core aspects of the government’s e‑Government and the Digital Economy Policy.
+In particular, this involves working with entities on digital service delivery and the underlying service standards and design guide, digital mailbox, reviewing the 2013 Big Data Strategy, and the cloud computing policy.
 We also develop whole of government ICT policies, provide Secretariat support for whole-of-government ICT committees, support the delivery of the GovShare collaboration platform, the Parliamentary Workflow Solution across entities and develop and coordinate authentication standards and frameworks.

 Assistant Secretary: Lewis Conn